November 6, 2025

 Inkjet print heads dispensing binding agent/Source: ExOne

 It is a 3D printing technology used to print large and complex parts in industrial-grade materials.
 It uses a binding agent and material in powdered form.
 The liquid binder acts as a binding agent to the powdered layers of the material.
 The print head moves horizontally along the X-Y direction depositing the binder while the bed which holds the powdered material moves in Z-direction.
 After successive layers, the object is completely printed and is supported by the surrounding powder.
-Read our article how binder Jetting works to know how this technology works.
+The material can be metal, sand and ceramic.
+Read our article how binder Jetting works to know the working of this technology.

 Bioprinting